The storage_option strategy

 Performing a guard (obtaining a shared reference to the stored object)

-To guard a token tok: Tok
+To guard a token tok: Tok, use the guard statement in any property! operation:

 guard field >= Some(tok);